odoo/owl/doc/quick_start.md

   need.
 In practice, it could context some user session information, some configuration keys (for example, isMobile = true/false if we are in mobile mode).

-- a description of the user interface: there should be a root widget, which can have sub widgets
+- a description of the user interface: there should be a root component, which can have sub components

 Here are a few steps that we may take to get started:

 - get the templates
 - create a qweb engine, with the templates
 - create an environment
-- create an instance of the root widget
+- create an instance of the root component
-- mount the root widget to a DOM element
+- mount the root component to a DOM element

 Let us now add the javascript to make it work, in `app.js`: